Want to greet your guests outside? Learn how to make this 'Oh Hello Porch Sign' with a wood plank, MakerX tools, and some paint.

 Applying the Vinyl Stencil:

-Make sure that the whitewash paint on the sign is completely dry, before laying the stencil onto the sign.
+Ensure the whitewash paint on the sign is completely dry before laying the stencil onto the sign.

-Use a Scraper tool to get any air bubbles out from behind the vinyl stencil, and to make sure the vinyl is good and stuck to the wood sign.
+Use a Scraper tool to get any air bubbles out from behind the vinyl stencil and ensure the vinyl is suitable and stuck to the wood sign.

-Peel back the transfer tape, and remove it completely from the wood sign.
+Peel back the transfer tape, and remove it entirely from the wood sign.

 This will protect your sign from any droplets or spillage while painting in the letters.